FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 This disease is also know as 'Beaver Fever'.

-Dogs of all ages can catch 'Beaver Fever', but young puppies whose immune systems are weakened by stress, or another illness or health problem, are most at risk.
+Dogs of all ages are at risk of contracting Giardia, but young puppies, senior dogs, or dogs whose immune systems are weakened by stress, or another illness or health problem, are most at risk.

 And Giardiasis isn't limited to dogs, many other

-species of animals, both domestic and wild (including Beavers!) can be infected... even humans
+species of animals, both domestic and wild (including Beavers!) can be infected, including humans.

 Once inside the host's body, Giardia attach themselves to the inside of the intestinal walls, and develop into cysts which multiply rapidly, and may cause irritation, pain, interrupt the way your pup's body absorbs nutrients from his food and generally make life miserable.

 The life-cycle of these organisms causes the cysts to be shed inside the gastrointestinal tract and excreted in your pup's feces.
 They may then be ingested by another animal and start all over again in a new host.

 Over time, the infestation does cause damage and symptoms eventually appear, but even while they seem perfectly healthy, they are a risk to other pets and animals who can catch the disease from their infected stools.

 Outwardly healthy puppies or older dogs can be 'carriers' of Giardia... which means that they have the organisms in their bodies but don't get sick (they're 'asymptomatic').